 Using Newspaper as Mulch

-A material does not need to be fertile -- that is, contain a lot of nutrients -- to do a good job of suppressing unwanted plants.
+A material does not need to be fertile (as in containing a lot of nutrients) to do a good job of suppressing unwanted plants.
 Newspaper is particularly useful as a mulch when you are trying to open up a new planting bed by killing grass and/or weeds across a large area.
 Because it comes in sheets, it is a ready-made barrier and easy to work with.
-You can quickly cover wide swaths of earth in newspaper.
+You can quickly cover wide swaths of the earth with newspaper.

-When using newspapers as a more conventional mulch -- such as around plants -- lay them just two or three sheets thick and poke holes through them in such a way that water can penetrate to the plants' roots.
-Wetting the papers will help hold them down, as will spreading a natural mulch, such as straw, on top of them; this will also improve the appearance of your garden because newspapers used as mulch can be an eyesore.
+When using newspapers as a more conventional mulch—such as around plants—lay them just two or three sheets thick and poke holes through them in such a way that water can penetrate to the plants' roots.
+Spreading a natural mulch, such as straw, on top of the newspapers will help hold them down; this will also improve the appearance of your garden because newspapers are an eyesore.

-If you need to mulch a large garden in fall, and you don't have enough leaf or newspaper mulch for the job, use cover crops -- live plants that are sometimes called "living mulches."
-Cover crops are an alternative to mulching with bark, leaves or other conventional mulches to protect your soil for the winter.
+If you need to mulch a large garden in fall, and you don't have enough leaf or newspaper mulch for the job, seed the area with cover crops—live plants that are sometimes called "living mulches."
+Cover crops are an alternative to mulching with bark, leaves, or other conventional mulches to protect your soil for the winter.
 Cover crops are also sometimes referred to as "green manure crops."
-They derive the name from the fact that, once tilled into the garden, they fertilize the soil -- as would manure.
+They derive the name from the fact that, once tilled into the garden, they fertilize the soil—as would manure.